 Quite a lot of students go into the police force or the justice system and probation because they're interested in crime and justice.
 We’ve got students that go into health and health-related things such as the NHS or mental health, and we’ve got students who go into youth and community work who want to make a difference in their communities.
+Teaching is also very common, as well as nursing and social work.
 So it’s varied!
-And teaching, teaching is very common as well as nursing and social work.

 What areas of Social Science can students specialise in?

-“You can specialise in all sorts, so with Sociology, you might look at gender and gender equality, domestic abuse, sexuality, or race and ethnicity.
-So you can specialise in quite unique areas.
-Although the degree might look broad on paper, it’s meant to be because you are meant to specialise as you go through.
+“You can specialise in all sorts.
+With Sociology, you might look at gender and gender equality, domestic abuse, sexuality, or race and ethnicity, so you can specialise in quite unique areas.
+Although the degree might look broad on paper, it’s meant to be, because you are meant to specialise as you go through.

 “We’re a great department with a lot to offer!”